-The Medical Assisting AAS Degree program provides training for both front office administrative and back office clinical duties.
-It is designed to train medical assistants in mastering clinical techniques such as: pre-examination and examination assistance, obtaining medical histories and vital signs, minor office surgery, routine laboratory procedures including phlebotomy and EKG, and maintaining and sterilizing equipment.
-Administratively, students will learn the necessary office skills to maintain a clinic including: answering telephones, greeting patients, handling correspondence, scheduling appointments, billing and bookkeeping.
+The Medical Assisting Certificate and AAS Degree programs provide training for both front office administrative and back office clinical duties.
+They are designed to train medical assistants in mastering clinical techniques such as pre-examination and examination assistance, obtaining medical histories and vital signs, minor office surgery, routine laboratory procedures including phlebotomy and EKG, and maintaining and sterilizing equipment.
+Administratively, students will learn the necessary office skills to maintain a clinic including answering telephones, greeting patients, handling correspondence, scheduling appointments, billing and bookkeeping.
 This program seeks to develop competent medical assistants to work in a variety of settings including, but not limited to, clinics and hospitals.
+Once students complete all of the prerequisite requirements and the full program curriculum, they will have achieved either a certificate or AAS Degree in Medical Assisting and be eligible to sit for the national registry exam to become a credentialed medical assistant.